ot-kun/OTMiner/README.md

 ESP32 miner with sha256 Hardware Acceleration

 ## Introduction
-I do have a NMMiner which showing 1MHs, while my pool speaks otherwise like around 750khs running for 1~2 week.
-That is what I wondering the whole SHA loop verification simply stacking.
-Then I do think ESP32 S3 should done it better.
-The proof of concept using ESP32 C3 because I don't have S3 in hand but C3.
 This project should be fun if it is expandable.
 Again, you should know it is really really low possibility to actual mine a Block.
 Higher hashrate actually meaningless, but fun for me to challenge.
 And I will do other ESP32 benchmark and testing, just take time.

 ## Caution
 ESP32 is a powerful device, however it is no way or extremely low possibility to actual mine a BTC Block in terms of lightyear.
 "To infinity and beyond!"